-Your Sensor automatically stops working after 14 days of wear and must be replaced.
+Your Sensor automatically stops working after the wear duration and must be replaced.
 You should also replace your Sensor if you notice any irritation or discomfort at the application site or if the App reports a problem with the Sensor currently in use.
 Taking action early can keep small problems from turning into larger ones.